sidart/bizdom/_posts/2020-04-10-making-of-tea-capitalism-culture-and-more.md

 Chinese word for tea, cha, which the British turned into tay, which then evolved into tea; this is what the western world came to call the leaf of the Camellia sinensis plant.
 Today, both Japanese & Chinese say “cha” for tea, and the Indians say “chai.”

-Tea arrived in Europe in 1580s when a Portuguese trader brought a chest of it along with other Chinese luxury goods—silks, spices,etc. But due to short in supply (high cost), not many will take this immediately.
-Plus they already had Coffee.
+Tea arrived in Europe in 1580s when a Portuguese trader brought a chest of it along with other Chinese luxury goods—silks, spices,etc.  Tt attracted little interest, maybe due to short in supply (high cost), and hence not many will buy this immediately.
+And, many Europeans didn't want to drink tea, as at the time they were drinking coffee.

 The marriage of Charles II of England with the tea-loving Portuguese Princess Catherine (which also made Bombay a British port).
 This will make it an item of the aristocracy.
 Plus people felt that Tea is easier to prepare vs Coffee.
 A Co. was seeing this as THE BIG opportunity.